8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 How much do data analysts make?

-• Data analyst: $75K
+• Data Analyst: $75,000

-Is data analyst a IT job?
+Is data analyst an IT job?

 Data Analyst vs. Data Scientist